wilsoncheng324/fitness-tracker/README.md

 To install url, clone this link - git@github.com:wilsoncheng324/fitness-tracker.git

-User needs to run "npm install" in an integrated terminal within a root directory to install all the necessary components.
+User needs to run "npm install" in an integrated terminal within a root directory to install the necessary components.

 ## Usage
 User can login through an exiting account or create a new account.
 User is taken to a home page, from where they can access adding new workout activites or review a log of previously added activities.
 A dashboard shows user info and workout history.